 Clients also have the opportunity to participate in vocational training and educational classes that helps prepare them for life after treatment.
 Class topics include an introduction to computers, English, remedial math and nutrition.

-Family visits are approved on an individual basis.
+Family visits are not allowed but if a client is doing well after 90 days, they are permitted to call loved ones.
 While many programs offer a family night or family therapy, Jericho Project encourages clients to slowly heal family dynamics after their treatment is completed.

 For severe addiction, a month or two of treatment is often not enough.
 With a 12-month program, Jericho Project allow clients to transform all aspects of their lives, teaching new ways of thinking and behaviors that lead to success.